craftwar/obs-studio/craftwar.obs_updater/ReadMe.txt

 Don't delete downloaded .7z/zip files, it's used for update check.
 "update OBS.cmd" to update OBS
-"update and run OBS.cmd" to update and start OBS
-"get obs-text.cmd"	download obs-text.dll only，(run in OBS run directory)
+"update and run OBS.cmd" to update and start OBS "update and run OBS-AMD.cmd" for AMD CPU, higher performance (lower performance to Intel CPU) "get obs-text.cmd"	download obs-text.dll only，(run in OBS run directory)

 These files should not be used in most cases